10.4: Working with Lipids

 The chemical composition of liposomes can be widely varied.
 Most contain neutral phospholipids like phosphatidylcholine (PC), phosphatidyl ethanolamine (PE), or sphingomyelin (SM), supplemented, if desired, with negatively charged phospholipids, like phosphatidyl serine (PS) and phosphatidyl glycerol (PG).
 In addition, single-chain amphiphiles like cholesterol (C) and detergents can be incorporated into the bilayer membrane, which modulates the fluidity and transition temperature (Tm) of the bilayer.
 If present in too great a concentration, single-chain amphiphiles like detergents, which form micelles, can disrupt the membrane so completely that the double-chain amphiphiles become incorporated into detergent micelles, now called mixed micelles, in a process that effectively destroys the membrane bilayer.

 The properties of liposomes (charge density, membrane fluidity, and permeability) are determined by the lipid composition and size of the vesicle.
 The desired properties will be, in turn, determined by the use of the particular liposome.
 The vesicles offer wonderful, simple models to study the biochemistry and biophysics of natural membranes.
 Membrane proteins can be incorporated into the liposome bilayer using the exact method you will be using.
-But apart from these purposes, liposomes can be used to encapsulate water-soluble molecules such as nucleic acids, proteins, and toxic drugs.
-These liposomes can be targeted to specific cells if antibodies or other molecules which will bind specifically to the target cell can be incorporated into the bilayer of the vesicle.
-Intraliposomal material may then be transferred into the cell either by fusion of the vesicle with the cell or by endocytosis of the vesicle.
+However, apart from these purposes, liposomes can encapsulate water-soluble molecules such as nucleic acids, proteins, and toxic drugs.
+These liposomes can be targeted to specific cells if antibodies or other molecules that will bind specifically to the target cell can be incorporated into the bilayer of the vesicle.
+Intraliposomal material may then be transferred into the cell by fusion of the vesicle with the cell or by endocytosis of the vesicle.

 Drying of lipids